The Kallikak Family: Summary

 On the "normal" side of the Kallikak family tree, the children Martin had with his wife and their descendants all ended up prosperous, intelligent, and morally upstanding.
 They were lawyers, ministers, and doctors.
 None were "feeble-minded".
 Goddard concluded from this that intelligence, sanity, and morality were hereditary, and every effort should be undertaken to keep the 'feeble-minded' from procreating, with the overall goal of potentially ending 'feeble-mindedness' and its accompanying traits.
 The damage from even one dalliance between a young man and a "feeble-minded" woman could create generations and generations worth of crime and poverty, with its members eventually living off the generosity of the state (and consequently taxpayers), Goddard argued.
 His work contains intricately constructed family trees, showing near-perfect Mendelian ratios in the inheritance of negative and positive traits.

-Goddard recommended segregating them in institutions, where they would be taught how to work various forms of menial labor.
+Goddard recommended segregating them in institutions, where they would be taught to perform various kinds of menial labor.

+Refutations

+Researchers in a number of disciplines were already beginning to discredit the American eugenics movement amongst themselves by the time journalist Walter Lippmann initially cast public doubt on the very premise of The Kallikak Family in 1922; Lippmann argued that it had clearly failed to demonstrate “that this was a pure case of biological rather than social heredity.”
+The credibility of the work had been questioned as early as 1917, with particular criticism leveled at the speculative nature of the genealogical data.

+Skepticism continued to mount as noted psychiatrist Abraham Myerson incredulously pointed out in 1922 the unlikelihood of any family line being all good or all bad: “Nothing like it is seen anywhere else.
+Everywhere else one finds, instead, good people breeding bad people and bad people breeding good people.
+Saints are descendants of prostitutes and prostitutes are sprung from the loins of saints, but not so with Martin Kallikak.”
+Myerson also took issue with Goddard’s claim that his field workers could instantly deem a person “feeble-minded” at a glance, saying, “I am frank to say that the matter is an unexplained miracle to me.”

+In 1933 psychologist Stuart Stoke, too, challenged Goddard’s claim that “feeble-mindedness” could be diagnosed visually, and in addition he dismissed the evidence presented in The Kallikak Family as being extremely weak.

+The Kallikak Family (and eugenics overall) continued to lose credibility as time went on, and the book was systematically debunked yet again, this time in 1944 by author Amram Scheinfeld.
+Scheinfeld, when pondering why it had not been widely discredited much earlier given its well-known flaws, states, “The answer is a simple one … there are persons everywhere who relish the thought that some groups, races, classes or strains are born to be superior and dominant, and that other groups are destined by nature to be inferior and subordinate.”